-- Keep U.S. sheep producers informed of the activities of ASI in regard to the programs and issues of interest to producers and the sheep and wool industries - Disseminate information to producers on programs and improvements in the wool industry - Maintain ASI as the chief source of information during an emergency with the continued updating and testing of a Crisis Management Plan that can be accessed in the event an industry issue arises
+- Keep U.S. sheep producers informed of the activities of ASI in regard to the programs and issues of interest to producers and the sheep and wool industries - Disseminate information to producers on programs and improvements in the wool industry - Provide producers with new ideas and expose them to new methods of growing sheep in efficient and cost-effective ways - Collaborate with producers, industry partners and government agencies to enhance communication on topics of mutual interest, including accomplishments and challenges facing the sheep industry - Maintain ASI as the chief source of information during an emergency with the continued updating and testing of a Crisis Management Plan that can be accessed in the event an industry issue arises

-Producer publications kept U.S. sheep producers and related industries informed of major industry issues and helped the U.S. industry become more responsive to market situations.
+The Fiscal Year 2013/14 was filled with challenges to the sheep industry, including public land grazing issues, bighorn sheep issues, threats to close the U.S. Sheep Experiment Station, continued pressure from predators and engagement with Wildlife Services.
+ASI's producer publications kept U.S. sheep producers and related industries informed of major industry issues and helped the U.S. industry become more responsive to market situations.